josu-dev/brb-screen/README.md

 Powered by [SvelteKit](https://kit.svelte.dev/) ❤.

-> Feel free to fork and modify this project to your liking and needs or use it from your [browser](https://brb-screen.vercel.app/).
+> Feel free to fork and modify this project to your liking and needs or simply use it from your [browser](https://brb-screen.vercel.app/).

 ## Features